Bradley's mother, Pam, was his principal at Broken Arrow High School in Broken Arrow, Oklahoma. It kept Archie close to his books, for sure.

 "After being in the big leagues last year, I realized I don't want to be anyplace else," Bradley said.
 "This is where I want to be.
 It was the best offseason I've ever had."
 (Gilbert - MLB.com - 3/1/16)

-As he made his way around the National League in the summer of 2016, Archie had a constant companion at his side -- a Polaroid camera.
-Bradley has snapped photos on the field with friends who have come to visit him, of the ballparks he's gotten to pitch in and some of the broadcasters he was familiar with while growing up in Broken Arrow, Okla.
+In the summer of 2016, as he made his way around the National League, Archie had a constant companion at his side—a Polaroid camera.
+Bradley has snapped photos on the field with friends who have come to visit him, of the ballparks he's gotten to pitch in and some of the broadcasters he was familiar with while growing up in Broken Arrow, Oklahoma.

 "Honestly, not to sound cheesy, but I really don't take for granted this position that I'm in," Bradley said.
 "Every stadium I'm in, every place we go, every BP we take, I mean thousands and thousands of people pay money to watch us.
 I really am just kind of enamored and caught up in what I'm allowed to do every day."

 On one D-backs road trip, which included stops in Milwaukee and Los Angeles, Bradley had his picture taken with Brewers radio play-by-play legend Bob Uecker, as well as the retiring Vin Scully.
 Archie was raised to address people older than him as Mr. or Miss, but neither Uecker or Scully were having any of that and insisted he call them by their first names.
 They also caught Bradley off guard by knowing who he was.

 "What they've done for the game, the history and the respect people around the game have for both of them," Bradley said.
 "To think they knew about me, it was really unbelievable."

 With the Polaroid providing an instant picture, Bradley was able to have both broadcasters sign the photos.
 Bradley has all the pictures he's taken taped to a mirror in his Phoenix-area home with notes written underneath him.
 It provides him with a photo journal of his baseball journey.